NPI Registry Explained: Frequently Asked Questions About NPI Numbers

 What does an NPI number do?

 Having a national standard for electronic health care transactions simplifies the processes and reduces the administrative burdens on health care providers.
+They also serve as industry standard identifiers of healthcare providers.
+Importantly, they do not verify if an individual is actively credentialed or licensed in their operating area.

 To complete the online application, you must first obtain an Identity & Access (I&A) User ID.
 You may obtain this User ID by accessing https://nppes.cms.hhs.gov and completing steps 1-4 below: